daviddao/awful-ai/README.md

 ---

-## Awful research
+## Awful AI Research

-> 'Creative' awful research is getting accepted in AI's top scientific conference.
-This section gives out the *scariest paper award* for the most unethical research at a top-venue conference.
-Congratulations to the authors and also to the conference for missing ethical guidelines.
+> Awful AI research shapes awful AI applications.
+This section gives out the *Awful AI Research award* for the most unethical research or event happening within the scientific community.
+Congratulations to AI researchers and companies for missing ethical guidelines.

+### Winner 2020: Google Research & the AI Twitter Community

+**'Awful role-model award' 🥇**

+**Laudatio**:

+Congratulations to Google Research for sending a strong signal by [firing Dr. Timnit Gebru](https://googlewalkout.medium.com/standing-with-dr-timnit-gebru-isupporttimnit-believeblackwomen-6dadc300d382), one of very few Black women Research Scientists at the company, from her position as Co-Lead of Ethical AI after a dispute over her research, which focused on examining the environmental and ethical implications of large-scale AI language models.

+Congratulations to the AI Twitter community for its increasing efforts on creating a space of [unsafe dialogue and toxic behaviour](https://www.geekwire.com/2020/retired-uw-computer-science-professor-embroiled-twitter-spat-ai-ethics-cancel-culture/) that [mobbed out many AI researchers such as Anima Anandkumar](https://animakumar.wpcomstaging.com/2020/12/16/my-departure-from-twitter/) (who led the [renaming of NIPS controversial acryonym](https://www.nature.com/articles/d41586-018-07476-w) into NeurIPS)

-### NeurIPS 2019 'scariest paper award' 🥇
+### Winner 2019: NeurIPS

+**'Scary research award' 🥇**

+**Laudatio**:

+Congratulations to NeurIPS 2019, one of the world's top venue for AI research, and its reviewers for accepting unethical papers into the conference.
+Some examples are listed below.

 [Face Reconstruction from Voice using Generative Adversarial Networks ](https://papers.nips.cc/paper/8768-face-reconstruction-from-voice-using-generative-adversarial-networks) - This paper addresses the challenge to reconstruct someone's face from their voice.
 Given an audio clip spoken by an unseen person, the proposed algorithm pictures a face that has as many common elements, or associations as possible with the speaker, in terms of identity.
 The model can generate faces that match several biometric characteristics of the speaker and results in matching accuracies that are much better than chance. [[code](https://github.com/cmu-mlsp/reconstructing_faces_from_voices)]
 **Category: Surveillance**

 [Predicting the Politics of an Image Using Webly Supervised Data ](https://papers.nips.cc/paper/8621-predicting-the-politics-of-an-image-using-webly-supervised-data) - This paper collects a dataset of over one million unique images and associated news articles from left- and right-leaning news sources, and develops a method to predict and adjust the image's political leaning, outperforming strong baselines. **Category: Discrimination**

+Update (2020): NeurIPS 2020 has since implemented ethical reviews that [flag and reject unethical papers](https://www.nature.com/articles/d41586-020-03611-8).

 ## Contestational research